ammarhakim/gkylzero/README.md

 # Developing for GkeyllZero

 Out goal is to keep GkeyllZero as simple and dependency free as possible.
-Some dependencies are unavoidable like MPI, linear algebra and FFT libraries.
-However, where possible we would like to avoid an exponentially increasing dependency chain.
-Another goal is that GkeyllZero itself should be pure modern (C99) C. Some tools used in code generation need C++ (CUDA is C++ code) but the core code itself will be in C.
+Some dependencies are unavoidable like MPI and linear algebra libraries.
+However, we must avoid an exponentially increasing dependency chain.
+Another goal is that GkeyllZero itself should be pure modern (C99) C. Some parts of the code need C++ (nvcc is a C++ compiler for CUDA) but the core code itself should be in C.

 Developing in C (and C++) requires very strong focus and discipline. **Please consult** https://en.cppreference.com/w/ for